MalekMansour/Killer-Invasion/websites.md

 45. CandyShop: Sells drug (looks like an innocent candy shop website).
 46. You Are An Idiot (Parody of the virus).
 47. Money Generator (input email, and how much money you want).
+48. The Deep Sea Secrets (A bunch of weird facts about sea animals).